adrielklein/deck-of-cards/README.md

 #:black_joker: Deck of Cards :black_joker:
 A simple web app that allows users to draw from, shuffle, and reset a deck of playing cards.
-The app is deployed on [Heroku](http://deck-of-cards.herokuapp.com).
+The app is live [here](http://deck-of-cards.herokuapp.com).

 ##Description